Top quality Victorian, rich mahogany, extendable dining table - antique

 Description

-High-quality Victorian, rich mahogany, D-end, extendable dining table with a shaped top, 2 additional leaves, and a winding mechanism, standing on a rail, with carved and fluted legs ending in original brass casters.
-Comfortably seats 8, expands to 10.
-This antique dining table has been kept in excellent condition at all times and is ready to be placed in your home.
+High-quality Victorian, rich mahogany D-end, extendable dining table with a shaped top featuring 2 additional leaves and a winding mechanism, standing on a rail, with carved and fluted legs ending in original brass casters.
+Comfortably seats 8, extends to 10.
+This antique dining table has been kept in excellent condition throughout, ready to be placed in your home.

-Unique antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+Unique antique furniture and accessories can be an excellent idea for interior decoration.
+Today, there is a growing number of enthusiasts of high-quality vintage products that possess distinct character and soul.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was prevalent.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally, the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few stand out as the most important.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate glamour and play a significant role in luxury.
-Selectively used luxurious materials emphasized the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Notable and interesting are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of buffets and broadly defined chest furniture.
-Mythology and ancient themes were also popular, with supports and legs taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French craftsmen.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, giving each style a unique character.
-This is especially important when searching for an elegant antique that suits your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style its unique character.
+This is especially crucial when searching for an elegant antique that suits your interior.

-The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
+The key aspect of elite antique furniture is originality.
+This is ultimately important for buyers, as the market is flooded with many forgeries.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details